basvdijk/DomustoDash/README.md

 ![DumustoDash screenshot](http://usto.nl/misc/domusto/DomustoDash.png)

+## Warning
+Please use DomustoDash on your own risk.
+This dashboard is under heavy development.
+Your own created themes and widgets might become broken during updates on DomoticzDash.

 ## Installation
 Clone this repo to a server hosting your dashboard.
 This can be any server capable of serving files and html e.g. Apache, NGINX.